dionmaicon/policies_prototype/README.md

 ## Introduction

 Writing policies and specifications is an important part of software development, especially when following the Domain-Driven Design (DDD) approach by Eric Evans.
 Policies and specifications help define the expected behavior of the system in different scenarios and ensure that the software meets business requirements.
-In this tutorial, we will explore how to write policies and specifications using DDD.
+We will explore how to write policies and specifications using DDD.

 ## What are Policies and Specifications?